Economics and Marketing: Commodity Futures Markets: How They Work

 New York Board of Trade (NYBOT) - http://quotes.ino.com/exchanges/contracts.html?r=NYBOT_KC

 All commodity exchanges use a clearinghouse to handle the bookkeeping of trading futures and options contracts.
-The clearinghouse is responsible for keeping records of all trades between all buyers and sellers by acting as a third party go?between on all buys and sells.
-In other words, the clearinghouse acts as a seller to all buyers and the buyer to all sellers once the original buyer's and seller's names and the price are reported for the trade.
-After each day's trading, all exchange members must report their buys and sells to the clearinghouse.
-The clearinghouse then ensures that financial settlement from all buyers and sellers is made to the clearinghouse.
-In addition, the clearinghouse guarantees all contrasts by requiring that all participants maintain cash deposits, called margins or margin money, with the clearinghouse.
+The clearinghouse is responsible for keeping records of trades between all buyers and sellers by acting as a third party.
+After each trading day has ended, all exchange members must report their transactions to the clearinghouse.
+The clearinghouse then ensures that financial settlement from all buyers and sellers is made.
+The clearinghouse guarantees all contracts by requiring that all participants maintain cash deposits (margin money) relating to their open futures positions.

-In addition to maintaining an accounting of each trader's holdings of contracts, the clearinghouse will cancel out the trader's obligation on a contract if the trader has offset his trade position.
-(For a further explanation of "offset" see 'Contract Obligations: Delivery or Offset' below.)
-As soon as a contract that has been traded, has been processed by the clearinghouse, each party effectively has a contract with the clearinghouse instead of the actual party the original trade was made with.
-This makes it easier for either party to offset a futures market position, since neither one has to find and deal with the party with whom the original trade was made.
-The clearinghouse enables one party to liquidate or offset a position without requiring the other party to the original trade to offset as well.
+In addition to maintaining an accounting of each trader's holdings of contracts, the clearinghouse will cancel out the trader's obligation on a contract if the trader closes out (offsets) his trade position.
+As soon as a contract has been traded and then processed by the clearinghouse, each party effectively has a contract with the clearinghouse instead of the actual party with whom the trade originated.
+This allows either party to offset a futures market position since neither one has to find and deal with the party with whom the original trade was made.
+The clearinghouse enables one party to liquidate or offset a position without requiring the other party to the original trade to be involved For each contract sold, one is bought (zero net gain).
+In essence, the exchange handles the purchasing and selling of future contracts (getting buyers and sellers together), offsetting one against another, regardless of who the exchange participants are.

 The Futures Contract

-Futures contracts are highly standardized, legally binding documents.
+Futures contracts are standardized, legally binding documents.
 Contracts are standardized to simplify trading.
-Futures contracts specify the commodity, the quantity, the grade, the delivery or price reference point, the delivery period, and the delivery terms.
-For example, details of the Winnipeg Western Barley futures contract are shown on Table 1 and explained in detail below the table.
+Futures contracts specify the commodity, quantity, grade, delivery or price reference point,

 Delivery or Price Reference Points